JoshuaCHartman/BlueBadgeCasino/README.md

 Through Stripe's user dashboard, available after creating a Stripe account, one can generate test API keys and place them within the Charge and ChargeAsync methods within the MakeChargeService file.
 Confirmations of successful charges can be viewed in the dashboard.

-All of these tasks, while separate functions, are coupled together under one endpoint (charge_deposit_for_chips).
+All of these tasks, while separate functions, are coupled together under one endpoint (api/charge_deposit_for_chips).
 Multiple try-catch blocks were implemented within the component methods in an attempt to prevent errors from breaking the application.

 In current (2021) practice, Stripe provides a Stripe-hosted payment portal where the user enters their card details.
 This is intended to be styled so as to be seamless from the merchant's site.
 The merchant has no direct contact with the user's card, and only receives the token.
-Under the navbar link for OldStripeAPI, there is an example of a standalone card capture form in a Javascript wrapper, a method no longer directly supported by Stripe.
+Under the navbar link for **OldStripeAPI**, there is an example of a standalone card capture form in a Javascript wrapper, a method no longer directly supported by Stripe.
 This is functional, sending charge details to the Stripe dashboard, and uses a deprecated charge-only Stripe API.
-However, its token return is not implemented within the program.
+However, its token return is not implemented within this program.

 ### Cashing out